webmeshproj/webmesh/README.md

     --store.join                                                              Address of a node to join.
     --store.join-as-voter                (default: false)                     Join the cluster as a voter.
 Default behavior is to join as an observer.
     --store.join-timeout                 (default: 1m0s)                      Join timeout.
-    --store.key-rotation-interval        (default: 168h0m0s)                  Interval to rotate wireguard keys.
+    --store.key-rotation-interval        (default: 168h0m0s)                  Interval to rotate WireGuard keys.
 Set this to 0 to disable key rotation.
     --store.leader-lease-timeout         (default: 2s)                        Raft leader lease timeout.
     --store.max-append-entries           (default: 16)                        Raft max append entries.
     --store.max-join-retries             (default: 10)                        Maximum number of join retries.